discord-hero/discord-hero/README.rst

 Legal stuff
 -----------

-Discord is a trademark of Discord, Inc.
+Discord is a registered trademark of Discord Inc.

 Except as otherwise noted, discord-hero is licensed under the Apache License, Version 2.0 (`<LICENSE.Apache-2.0>`__ or